casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Training a RNN LSTM for general sequence prediction
 - Applying learning to further train the Model  towards a context domain specific application
 - Empirical evaluations of trainig iterations in transfer learning.
-(- Using Deep Q Reinforcement Learning to tune this context specific model further using customized rewards from the application domain. )
 - Design and application of context specific model evaluations mechanisms informed by application domain literature and practice.

+*Appendix 1: directions for further research includes**

+- Theorized and explored how the Magenta RL tuner could be adapted to use Deep Q Reinforcement Learning to tune this context specific model further using customized rewards from the application domain.
+- Theorized how this system could be trained to adapt to a performer in real time, using Online Reinforcement Learning and custom rewards aimed at musical collaboration.

 **Summary of Results**